BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 The Library orientation column provides the relative orientation of the reads.

 ##### <a name="lib_col19"></a>TMM normalization factor (column 19)
 The TMM normalization factor column provides the estimated normalized factor of the relative RNA production levels from the RNA-seq data.
-Using the TMM method we estimate the scale factors between samples, this means from libraries that belongs to the same target `Experiment ID` (column 1).
+Using the TMM method we estimate the scale factors between samples, this means from libraries that belong to the same target `Experiment ID` (column 1).

 ##### <a name="lib_col20"></a>TPM expression threshold (column 20)
 The TPM expression threshold column provides the minimum TPM value to call expressed genes in the `Library ID` (column 2).